jcollard/ChessAppDevlog/README.md

 ```

 Again, with each change I ran the input / output test I created to give myself
-some amount of confidence that I had not completely broken the program.
-And in
+some confidence that I had not completely broken the program.
+And in several
-several instances, I **DID** break something.
-Having this quick feedback allowed
+instances, I **DID** break something.
+Having this quick feedback allowed me to
-me to undo what I had just changed and try again.
+undo what I had just changed and try again.

-### The AbstractPiece Class
+## The AbstractPiece Class

 Initially, I simply created an `IPiece` interface and wrote a single subclass
 `PawnPiece`.
 However, very early on, it became clear that there was a ton of